appleseedhq/blenderseed/docs/installation.rst

 Using Development Versions of appleseed
 	While appleseed is packaged with all official releases, external versions of it may be used with blenderseed.
 To do so, set the following environment variables before launching Blender (Windows only):

-	- APPLESEED_PYTHON_PATH:
+	- APPLESEED_PYTHON_DIR:
-		Set to the Python27 directory in your appleseed build.
+		Set to the Python directory in your appleseed build's sandbox/lib folder.

 	- APPPLESEED_BIN_DIR:
-		Set to the /bin folder of your appleseed build.
+		Set to the folder of your appleseed build's sandbox/bin folder that contains the main appleseed library.

 .. rubric:: Footnotes:

 .. [#f1] If you are compiling applessed for use with blenderseed, you will need to compile appleseed with the Python 3 bindings enabled.
 Please see the `build instructions <https://github.com/appleseedhq/appleseed/wiki/Building-appleseed>`_.
 .. [#f2] You must also compile with the same version of Python 3 that is used by your Blender install.
 Blender 2.79 uses Python 3.5.
-Current development snapshots and the 2.8 branch use Python 3.7.
+2.8 uses Python 3.7.